usdot-fhwa-stol/cda-telematics/telematic_system/telematic_apps/readme.md

 - Login to Grafana, and open the data sources tab.
 - Click add data source button at the data source configuration page.
 - Filter the list of plugins and find Amazone Redshift plugin.
-- Open the data source redshift page, there is a connection detail drop down.
+- Open the data source redshift page, there is a connection detail dropdown.
 Click the dropdown and choose "Access & secret key".
     - Provide the access key id and secret key id.
     - Provide the default region: us-east-1
 - Click the "Cluster identifier" at the Redshift detail panel.